txt/plm18/doc/review8.md

 Q8a.
 What might blocks be called in lisp?

 Q8b.
-Write the with do methods in python, such that even numbered indexes of an array are printed.
+Write the with do methods in Python, such that even numbered indexes of an array are printed.

 Here are some smalltalk code for extracting or deleting items in a collection items